Who we are

 Victoria’s women’s health sector grew out of the dire need to put women’s health, equality and safety in the public health spotlight.
 Across the 1970s and 1980s, the women’s liberation movement agitated for an end to the lack of research, funding and attention to women’s health.
 Fed up with being left out of public conversations about their health and lives, women across Victoria came together to form the networks, advocacy groups and organisations that would eventually become the women’s health sector.

 The 1985 state government discussion paper Why women’s health? was developed to support a new Victorian women’s health policy.
 It drew on community consultation with 7000 women, including the early incarnations of present-day women’s health services.
-The subsequent report recommended the establishment of a dedicated Victorian Women’s Health Program (VWHP).
-Existing women’s health services would receive programmatic funding from the Health Department for the first time and new women’s health services would be established so that there would be one in each region by 1991/1992.
-The sector would deliver a dual strategy of working with directly with women, while also working with service providers to improve their responsiveness to women.
+The subsequent report recommended the establishment of a dedicated Victorian Women’s Health Program (VWHP) made up of women’s health service based in every region.